EnsurityTechnologies/vaultdoc/content/ThinC-VAULT/ThinC-VAULT Specifications/_index.md

 weight: 2
 ---

-Outlined below are the hardware specifications and the features available for ThinC-VAULT
+Outlined below are the hardware specifications, features and LED indicators.

 ## Hardware Specifications